krystallopez/KL-portfolio/Module Projects/JediVerse.md

 <img  width=600 src="Project Visuals/screenshots/jv-app.png" alt="animated"/>
 </p>

 <li> Each state variable manages the state for each individual component that I created.
-I also used pagination, as each endpoint, contains between 30-80 object.
+I also used pagination, as each endpoint, contains between 30-80 objects.
 I wanted to use pagination to design a dynamic UI that allows the user to flip through each page of data.
 Upon initially fetching the data, the page is always set to 1.
 I also created the event handlers (<code>handleNextPage</code> & <code>handlePreviousPage</code>) needed to move through each page of data for each endpoint.
 The event handlers were passed as props, <code>next</code> and <code>previous</code>
 </li>

 <li> I followed the same data structure for each of the components, pulling only specific key-values that I wanted to be visible to the user.
 I used the map function to map through each object so that they could easily be displayed in an array.
 In order to display the information.
 For each component I created the variables <code>totalPages</code> and <code>isLastPage</code>.
 Each data component follows this structure, the Navbar and Home components were built slightly different.